ray-project/deltacat/README.md

 # Initialize DeltaCAT with a local catalog.
 # Ray will be initialized automatically.
-# Files will be stored under .deltacat/ in the current working directory.
+# Catalog files will be stored in .deltacat/ in the current working directory.
-dc.init({"my_catalog", dc.Catalog())
+dc.init(catalogs={"my_catalog": dc.Catalog()})

-# Create a Pandas DataFrame to write
+# Create data to write.
 data = pd.DataFrame({
     "id": [1, 2, 3],
     "name": ["Alice", "Bob", "Charlie"],
     "age": [25, 30, 35]
 })

-# Write data to a table - table creation is handled automatically.
+# Write data to a table.
+# Table creation is handled automatically.
 dc.write_to_table(data, "users")

 # Read the data back as a Daft DataFrame.